AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	^ self firstLayer feed: someInputValues
 ```

-We add the necessary to easily create a neural network.
-In case we wish to build a network with one hidden layer and one output layer:
+We need a way to easily create a neural network.
+In case we wish to build a network with one hidden layer and one output layer, we can define the following method:

 ```Smalltalk
 NNetwork>>configure: nbOfInputs hidden: nbOfNeurons nbOfOutputs: nbOfOutput